Hermann von Helmholtz

 4. Philosophy.
 He is known for his philosophy and epistemology of science, ideas on the relation between the laws of perception and the laws of nature, the science of aesthetics, and ideas on the civilizing power of science.

-Honors and Awards: Honorary Fellow of the Royal College of Surgeons in Ireland (1881).
+Honours and Awards: Honorary Fellow of the Royal College of Surgeons in Ireland (1881).
 Honorary Membership of the Institution of Engineers and Shipbuilders in Scotland (1884).
-Matteucci Medal (1868), Copley Medal (1873), Albert Medal (1888).

 Major works: On the Conservation of Force (1847), Handbook of Physiological Optics Handbuch der physiologischen Optik, Bd.
 1–3 (1856, 1862, 1867), The Sensation of Tone as a Physiological Basis for the Theory of Music (Die Lehre von den Tönemfindungen als physiologische Grundlage für die Theorie der Musik ) (1863) Text-books: Vorlesungen über die elektromagnetische Theorie des Licht (1897); Vorlesungen über theoretische Physik, Bd.
 1–6, (1897–1907).

-Career and Personal life
+Career and personal life

 Education: He attended Potsdam Gymnasium where his father taught philology and classical literature.
-His father taught him the classical languages, as well as French, English, and Italian.
+His father taught him classical languages, as well as French, English, and Italian.
 He graduated from from the gymnasium and in 1838 and entered the Friedrich Wilhelm Medical Institute in Berlin (Medicinisch-chirurgisches Friedrich-Wilhelm-Institut) (1938 -1843).

-Career highlights: Helmhotz served as a surgeon in the military until 1847.
+Helmholtz served as a surgeon in the military until 1847.

 In 1849 he was appointed associate professor of physiology and director of the Physiological Institute at the Prussian University of Königsberg.